natalieagus/50002/docs/FPGA/programmable_machine.md

 2. A 2-digit **7-segment display** to show how much of the 30-seconds time remains, *OR* simply **5 LEDs placed in a row** to display the number of seconds **remaining in binary form.**
 3. Two 4-digit **7-segment displays** to display the current score of **each player,** *OR* simply again a few LEDs placed in a row to display each player's score in binary.

+{: .note}
-*Note: As stated above, if you were to use a large 7-segment display then purchase some BJT transistors to amplify the power to be high enough e.g: 6V/10V to run the displays.*
+As stated above, if you were to use a large 7-segment display then purchase some BJT transistors to amplify the power to be high enough e.g: 6V/10V to run the displays.

 ## Planning the Datapath